PaulGamerBoy101/HTML-Wind-OS/README.md

+# Releases Will Be in Folders in The Repository.
+They Will NOT be listed in Releases.(It is to comlpicated to make a new release the way github has set it up to be made.)

 HTML-wind OS Is an HTML operating system designed to look like windows.
 HTML-wind OS was created with a combination of HTML, CSS, & JavaScript.
 Copyright ©2024 PaulGamerBoy101